Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - You guessed it, again it prints 3
 - Although each lambda has a unique type, here there is only **ONE** lambda, which means that, >>
-- gets created only once, the first time this constructor is called.
+- cap gets created only once, the first time this constructor is called.
+- And then every new call, will overwrite the content.
 ---
 Easy to use correctly
 <!-- .element: class="fragment" -->